-I have wanted to be a writer for as long as I remember.
-My favorite books when I was a kid were Doctor Goat, the Little House Series and Nancy Drew.
+I have wanted to be a writer for as long as I can remember.
+My favorite books when I was growing up were Doctor Goat, the Little House Series and Nancy Drew.
 Later I loved biographies and historical novels that fueled my interest in American history.

-I was reared in Shelby County, Illinois and majored in journalism at the University of Missouri and studied one semester in Brighton, England.
-Years later, I earned an MFA through the Stonecoast Creative Writing Program in Portland, Maine.
+I was reared in Shelby County, Illinois and majored in journalism at the University of Missouri and studied one special semester in Brighton, England.
+Years later, I earned an MFA degree through the Stonecoast Creative Writing Program at the University of Southern Maine.

 I was fortunate to have parents who provided me with books.
 Like many would-be writers, I drew cartoons and wrote stories using my parents’ Smith-Corona typewriter, a manual model with the red and black ribbon.

 In the mid-Sixties, Patricia Crowley starred in a short-lived TV series, “Please Don’t Eat the Daisies,” based on a Doris Day movie.
 The lead character, Joan Nash, was a suburban mom who wrote from home.
 She had children and a shaggy dog and enjoyed capturing life in her stories.
 It looked like fun.
 I wanted to be Joan Nash when I grew up.

 I wrote Dining with Robert Redford & Other Stories (Little Creek 2011) and am co-editor of Idol Talk: Women Writers on the Teenage Infatuations That Changed Their Lives (McFarland 2018).
 My co-editor, Elizabeth Searle, and I are proud to share this collection with you–the first-ever anthology of female authors’ essays about their teen idol crushes.